fuxiAIlab/r-AdjNorm/README.md

-# Investigating Accuracy-Novelty Performance for Graph-based Collaborative Filtering
+# Investigating Accuracy-Novelty Performance for Graph-based Collaborative Filtering.
+SIGIR22
 If you use these codes, please cite the following paper, thank you:

 @inproceedings{zhao2022investigating,